-Bill Murray is one of those actors that really made us laugh in the 80’s and 90’s.
+Bill Murray is one of those actors who really made us laugh in the ’80s and ’90s.
 His name was almost synonymous with many comedic hits that are still referenced today.
-And while films like Ghostbusters and Caddyshack are what Bill Murray is initially known for, he has done well to keep in the acting game even today.
-As his career has progressed, Bill Murray has strayed somewhat from the goofball comedies of his earlier years, and has instead developed into more of the “serious comic”.
-While roles like Lost in Translation are good Oscar bait, his collaborations with film director Wes Anderson has created some truly inspiring performances.
-Movies like Rushmore, The Life Aquatic with Steve Zissou, Fantastic Mr. Fox, and Moonrise Kingdom show that while Bill Murray is still funny, he’s funny with depth.
-Even though these recent films are all worth watching, this week’s two films highlight the comedy work that Bill Murray did in the early part of his career.
+And while films like Ghostbusters (1984) and Caddyshack (1980) are what Bill Murray is initially known for, he has done well to keep in the acting game even today.
+As his career has progressed, Bill Murray has strayed somewhat from the goofball comedies of his earlier years, and has instead developed into more of the “serious comic.”
+While roles like Lost in Translation (2003) are good Oscar bait, his collaborations with film director Wes Anderson have created some truly inspiring performances.
+Movies like Rushmore (1998), The Life Aquatic with Steve Zissou (2004), Fantastic Mr. Fox (2009), and Moonrise Kingdom (2012) show that, while Bill Murray is still funny, he’s funny with depth.
+Even though these recent films are all worth watching, this week’s two films highlight the comedy work Bill Murray did in the early part of his career.

 The Man Who Knew Too Little